-Research airport parking (because I don’t travel often, I have never used the long-term parking at the airport, and I don’t know how to do it)
+- Research airport parking (because I don’t travel often, I have never used the long-term parking at the airport, and I don’t know how to do it)

 - Research luggage limits and parameters (really, I should get out of the house more often.
 I know nothing about how to travel any way but by car)

 - Pull cash for the trip.

 - Put together documentation/paper for the trip (driver’s license, plastic money, paper money, itinerary)

 - Go to airport

-  - Turn off work email on the phone so I am truly, blissfully disconnected from civilization
+- Turn off my work email on the phone, so I am truly disconnected from civilization.

 - Fly off into the wild, blue Minnesota

 - Begin an awesome week of vacation with my friend

-  For you, your vacation WBS might include getting a pet sitter, stopping your newspaper, arranging to have someone drop you at the airport so you don’t have to pay for long-term parking, and other items pertinent to your own vacation (project).
-It’s vacation season, so why don’t you play along, if you’re new to Project 2010, too?
+For you, your vacation WBS might include getting a pet sitter, stopping your newspaper, arranging to have someone drop you at the airport so you don’t have to pay for long-term parking, and other items pertinent to your vacation (project).
+It’s vacation season, so why don’t you play along if you’re new to Project 2010?

 We are not, in fact, the only people who have used Project to plan a vacation.
-Arpan Shah, who used to be the Director of Microsoft Project and is now a Director on the SharePoint Project Management Team over at Microsoft, planned a three-month sabbatical using Project Professional.
-I am doing it for practice because my trip is simple and I already know what few things I need to do, but Arpan’s Project plan was both real and practical.
+Arpan Shah, who used to be the Director of Microsoft Project and is now a Director of the SharePoint Project Management Team over at Microsoft, planned a three-month sabbatical using Project Professional.
+I am doing it for practice because my trip is simple, and I already know a few things I need to do, but Arpan’s Project plan was real and practical.